Lucas04-nhr/HUST-China_2024/docs/attributions.md

-In the iGEM Competition, we celebrate student effort and achievement.
-The Attributions form helps the judges differentiate between what students accomplished from how their external collaborators supported them.
-Therefore, teams must clearly explain on the standard Project Attributions form what work they have conducted by themselves and what has been done by others.

 Teams must use the standard Attributions form.
 To meet the attributions requirement, you must display the standard form on your Wiki by following the instructions
 here: [Project Attribution page](https://competition.igem.org/deliverables/project-attribution).